reppocs/ansible-lab/README.md

 # ansible-lab
-Ansible playbooks and roles I use for my home lab.
+The ansible situation I use for my home lab server/vm deployments.